mohitjain/mohitjain/_posts/2013-01-27-how-to-test-emails-in-development-mode-in-ruby-on-rails.md

 {% endhighlight %}

 Now open http://127.0.0.1:1080 in your browser and you can see a virtual inbox.
-Try triggering some email from your application and you will emails coming in your virtual inbox.
+Try triggering some email from your application and you will email coming in your virtual inbox.
 Another awesome feature of MailCatcher is that you can view both the HTML and plain text versions of emails, download attachments and also run some analysis of your email.
 I just loved it.
 I hope you will too. ;)

 **Make sure before going to production you test it in real scenario’s.**